zainahmedd99/Trauma-Support-Game/README.md

 It combines fun puzzles and reflection activities with an AI-powered chatbot that offers simple, empathetic responses.

 *Impact:*
-- Piloted across 40 NGOs in Pakistan
+- Piloted across 40 NGOs
 - Reached 1,200+ children
 - Received 4.8/5.0 satisfaction rating